Disposable NFC Biomarker Patches

 Disposable NFC Immunoassays

-Disposable immunoassays – diagnostic tests for proteins that correspond to specific allergens, infectious diseases, and even cancerous cells – can be combined with custom disposable NFC wireless chips to allow rapid, on-the-go testing using mobile devices.
-Gentag’s proprietary patented technology will enable the use of printable, battery-less wireless immunoassays that can be read directly with cell phones.
+Disposable immunoassays—diagnostic tests for proteins that correspond to specific biomarkers, allergens, infectious diseases, and even cancerous cells—can be combined with custom disposable NFC wireless chips to allow rapid, on-the-go testing using mobile devices.
+Gentag’s proprietary patented technology will enable the use of printable, battery-less wireless immunoassays that can be read directly with smartphones.

-Gentag owns a number of groundbreaking patents covering the uses of interchangeable, person-specific chemical sensor modules in cell phones for threat and allergen detection.
+Gentag owns a number of groundbreaking patents covering the uses of person-specific chemicals sensors in cell phones for threat and allergen detection.
 Using the patented Gentag “reverse e-nose” technology, a mobile device can be trained to recognize the environmental factors that trigger asthma or an allergic reaction in a given individual, allowing the creation of truly personalized genomic devices.